benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-dfs.md

 - 733. Flood Fill                        # typical
 - 797. All Paths From Source to Target   # backtracking
 - 949. Largest Time for Given Digits
+- 1415.
+The k-th Lexicographical String of All Happy Strings of Length n